 Trust = (Transparency & Control + Simplicity) x Love

 For each element of the formula we developed a number of strategies that actors in the food chain can follow in order to build trust, including best practices and examples of organisations already applying these strategies.
-We will publish them here in the upcoming months.

 Currently, consumers lack the means to exert control over the food chain.
 They need to rely on the food chain actors themselves and authorities to check.
 This theme is about making the food chain transparent, so that everyone can see what is happening.